Mock The Week has been criticised for broadcasting jokes about the Queen.

 Though people deal with illness in many different ways, it's unlikely that the 120 people diagnosed with breast cancer in the UK today will find this funny.

-more enjoyable than the fill in sketches.
+funnier, and more enjoyable than the fill in sketches.
 However, the material used in his stand up segments is actually quite dated (as far as his shows are concerned).
-Several jokes have been used before in (Boyles) break out BBC series Mock the week (especially this
+Several jokes have been used before in (Boyles) break out BBC series Mock the

 Would these people buy porn if they were offended by it?
 Doubtful.
 Get over yourselves, and stop making Boyle more money.

 Daily Mail hacks have been glued to their sets for another episode of Frankie Boyle's Tramadol Nights.

 They spotted that:

 During Tuesday night's show a female character was dressed up as sexualised Super Mario character and uttered the phrase: Hello to Pakis everywhere .

 Later in the show he used the word again when talking about Western forces in Afghanistan before using the word n****r .

 In the same episode there were also repeated jokes about women who wear burkas.
 He then added: All very funny till I get shot in the car park.